v-rgrace/Viva/Viva/connections/viva-connections-overview.md

 Unless specified, Viva Connections is the default experience for the desktop app in Teams.
 When Viva Connections is the default, a link to the home site displays in the top-right corner to ensure easy navigation between the two experiences.
 We recognize that some organizations with a home site want the home site to be the default experience.
 When the home site is the default experience, a link to Viva Connections will display in the top-right corner.
 [Learn more about choosing the default experience](edit-viva-home.md#choose-the-default-landing-experience-for-viva-connections-desktop).

-## Step-by-step guidance to provision Viva Connections
+## Step-by-step guidance to prepare for Viva Connections

 There are several options to learn more about how to get Viva Connections for your organization.